tshepang/blog/content/Sunset Boulevard (1950).md

 categories = ['movies']
 +++

 This one is typical of those unbearable age-old Hollywood movies.
-It\'s [overrated] as hell, and I\'m now curious what it\'s appeal was.
+It's [overrated] as hell, and I'm now curious what it's appeal was.

 **pros**